jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 struct _myprop;
 ```

-Not only do the lower case letters not stand out as much.
-The underscore prevents the name from colliding with the actual code elements:
+Not only do the lower case letters not stand out as much, the underscore prevents the name from colliding with the actual code elements:

 <img src="image-7.png" width="250" />